China factory activity accelerates in July on strong export orders: Caixin PMI

 A Caixin/Markit survey covering China's services sector will be released on Wednesday.
 The official survey showed the sector remained robust despite a slight slowdown last month.

-Reporting by Elias Glenn; Editing by Shri Navaratnam
+Reporting by Elias Glenn; Editing by Jacqueline Wong